-We are working through a recent article posted at Emory University’s technology transfer site.
-It claims that Bayh-Dole has something to do with copyrights and data, asserts that the reporting requirements are complicated, and then fusses around trying to make sense of its muddle.
+We are working through a recent article posted at Emory University’s technology transfer site [since thankfully removed].
+The article claimed that Bayh-Dole has something to do with copyrights and data, asserted that the reporting requirements are complicated, and then fussed around trying to make sense of its muddle.
 While the article itself is worthless as substance, it does provide an opportunity to work through the regulations and get a reliable understanding of how things work in federal grants to nonprofit organizations.

 The article continues its discussion of copyright with another confused, if institutionally self-interested claim:

 Grantee institutions may apply for copyright protection for their research results as well as any data that result from a federally funded research study.

 A problematic sentence.
 One does not “apply” for “copyright protection.”
 “Research results” are not within the scope of copyright anyway, nor are “data.”
 Gibberish.
 Spouting.
 Blistering blue barnacles.
 Of greater concern is that the article allows the impression that federal regulations somehow provide grantee institutions with the authority to own copyrights and data.
 They don’t.
 They simply provide that the federal government won’t demand delivery of that ownership claim as a condition of the federal award.
 Nothing in the regulations for grants makes it a compliance requirement that a grantee-entity assert an ownership claim in copyrights or research data.
 The “may” is ambiguous, then: “may” may mean “has the federal government’s permission” or may mean “has the federal government’s mandate.”